Transfer Credit

 Courses and credits accepted in transfer are counted toward the 124 credits required for the bachelor's degree and, where appropriate, satisfy the prerequisites listed for advanced courses as if they were taken at Fordham.
 The grades received in the transferred courses are not, however, calculated as part of the student's cumulative quality point index at Fordham.

-Once enrolled in Fordham School of Professional and Continuing Studies, permission to take courses elsewhere for transfer purposes will be granted only in exceptional circumstances and only for courses at other universities or four-year colleges.
+Once enrolled in Fordham School of Professional and Continuing Studies, permission to take courses elsewhere for transfer purposes will be granted only in exceptional circumstances and only for courses offered at other regionally accredited universities or four-year colleges.